Robot Framework

-Robot Framework is a generic test automation framework for acceptance testing and acceptance test-driven development (ATDD).
+Robot Framework is a generic software test automation framework for acceptance testing and acceptance test-driven development (ATDD).
 It is a keyword-driven testing framework that uses tabular test data syntax.

 History

 The basic ideas for Robot Framework were shaped in Pekka Klärck's masters thesis in 2005.
 The first version was developed at Nokia Networks the same year.
 Version 2.0 was released as open source software June 24, 2008 and version 3.0.2 was released February 7, 2017.

 The framework is written using the Python programming language and has an active community of contributors.
 It is released under Apache License 2.0 and can be downloaded from robotframework.org.

 In 2020 survey it scored 8 among 12 test automation frameworks, with 3 % of respondents using it.
 In 2021 it had fallen to 18 among 22 with 2 % usage.

 Description

 Test cases are written using a keyword-testing methodology written in a tabular format.
 These tables can be written in plain text, tab-separated values (TSV), or reStructuredText (reST) formats files in any text editor or using the Robot Integrated Development Environment (RIDE).
 RIDE simplifies writing test cases by providing framework-specific code completion, syntax highlighting, etc.